Around the remote: Chuck Barney's TV and streaming picks for

 SUNDAY: Have yourself "A Holly Dolly Christmas."
 It's an hourlong special in which country music legend Dolly Parton performs faith-themed hymns and light-hearted holiday classics while sharing a few personal Christmas stories.
-(8:30 p.m., CBS).
+(8 p.m PT; 8:30 p.m.
+ET, CBS).

 SUNDAY: Brace yourself.
 The dysfunctional Gallaghers are back for the 11th and final season of "Shameless."
 As Frank faces his own mortality in his alcoholic and drug-induced twilight years, the family confronts big changes brought on by the pandemic and gentrification in Chicago's South Side.
 (9 p.m., Showtime).